ashleydavis/highstock-yahoo-demo/README.md

 The downloaded CSV file can be viewed in a text editor or Excel (or something similar).

-The URL can also have a *interval* parameter.
+The URL can also have a *interval* parameter:

 http://ichart.yahoo.com/table.csv?s=<company-code>&g=**<interval-code>**